maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

     i+=1
 ```

-Depending on your WiFi and on the server response time, it might takes several minutes/hours to download the 4488 images.
-It might be a good idea to add a `time.sleep(1)` within the for loop to avoid errors.
-At that point, we face quite a big issue.
-Every image has a different size, and a large resolution.
-We need to scale down the images, and to add margins to the images in order to make them all look like squares.
+Depending on your WiFi and server response time, it might takes several minutes/hours to download the 4488 images.
+It might be a good idea to add a `time.sleep(1)` within the *for* loop to avoid errors.
+At this point, we are faced with the problem where each image has a different size and resolution.
+We need to scale down the images, and add margins in order to make them all look square.

-To further reduce the dimension, we'll only use the greyscale version of the images :
+To further reduce the dimension we only use the greyscale version of the images :

 ```python
 def rgb2gray(rgb):
     return np.dot(rgb[...,:3], [0.2989, 0.5870, 0.1140])
 ```

-And run this script to reduce the dimensions of the images to $$ 100 \times 100 $$ and add margins if needed.
+Run this script to reduce the dimensions of the images to $$ 100 \times 100 $$ and add margins if needed.
 We are using OpenCV's resize function in the loop :

 ```python
 img = []